sou05091/sou05091/README.md

 # MinBeom Kim 😄

-Hi there! 👋 I'm MinBeom Kim, a passionate developer and AI enthusiast.
+Hi there! 👋 I'm MinBeom Kim, a passionate developer and AI Engineer.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on exciting projects involving machine learning and web development.
 - 🌱 I’m continuously learning and exploring new technologies to stay up-to-date.